keshava/dockerized-sagemaker/README.md

 The AWS-hosted instance and the local container aren't mutually exclusive and should be used together to enhance the data science experience.

-A detailed write-up on the rationale behind this container can be found on [Medium](https://towardsdatascience.com/run-amazon-sagemaker-notebook-locally-with-docker-container-8dcc36d8524a).
+A detailed write-up on the rationale behind this container can be found  [here](https://github.com/keshava/dockerized-sagemaker/blob/master/DockerizedSageMakerNotebooks.docx).

 #### Why Docker image?
 The most important aim is to achieve a repeatable setup that can be replicated in any laptop or server.